 This article is originally written in The Saker website.
 Click here to read from original source.
-Thank you and Enjoy reading.
+Read and weep!

 A Prologue to Star Wars